irungentoo/toxcore/docs/av_api.md

 ```
 Spawns the audio encoding thread.
 The argument should hold a pointer to a codec_state.
 This function should only be called if audio encoding is supported (when init_send_audio returns 1).
-Audio frames are read from the selected audio capture device during intitialisation.
+Audio frames are read from the selected audio capture device during initialisation.
 This audio capturing can be rerouted to a different device on the fly.
 Each audio frame is encoded into a packet, and sent via RTP.
 All audio frames have the same amount of samples, which is defined in AV_codec.h.
 ```
 int video_decoder_refresh(codec_state *cs, int width, int height);